City-Bureau/city-scrapers-template/docs/_docs/04-development.md

 Some of these tests might not pass right now, but they should before you are finished with the spider.
 For example, flake8 dutifully informs us that pytest is imported but unused in the new test file.
 Since we have not written any tests with pytest method decorations yet, pytest is not being used, so this warning is to be expected.

+*Run these commands early and often!* They will help you learn the language and style, discover bugs sooner, and avoid the nasty experience of having to fix dozens of style complaints all at once.

-Most text editors can be configured to fix style issues for you based off of the configuration settings in `setup.cfg`.
+Good news!
+If you're lazy like us, most text editors can be configured to fix style issues for you based off of the configuration settings in `setup.cfg`.
 See an example of this for VSCode in [Setup Help](/docs/setup-help/).

 ### Building a spider